Goca7/book-club-full-stack-project/README.md

 #### User Story: Secure Login
 - As a member, I want to view book details, so that I can learn more about specific titles before deciding to read them.

+- Acceptance Criteria:

+1. The data entered by the user into the login form (username and password) is correct and in the proper format before it is submitted to the server for processing.

 #### User Story: Leave Review
 - As a member, I want to leave reviews for books I have read, so that I can share my opinions with other.